dolthub/docs/content/reference/performance/availability.md

 ## Multi-Master

-We do not have specific solutions or documentation for running Dolt as an OLTP database with multiple masters.
-It is possible to setup several servers with a common remote middleman, but they would need to reconcile merge conflicts in the same way an offline Dolt database does.
+We do not have specific solutions or documentation to run Dolt as an OLTP database with multiple masters.
+It is possible to connect several write target with a common remote middleman, but they would need to reconcile merge conflicts in the same way an offline Dolt database does.
 Providing a transactional layer to enforce multi-master (to avoid merge conflicts) or a way to automatically resolve merge conflicts is necessary to run